pfbrowning/radio-proxy/README.md

 This is still an early POC.
 I'll write a proper readme once the project is closer to completion.

 TODO
-* Configure GH Actions pipeline
-* Authenticate stream proxy endpoint - perhaps with a short-lived key required in the URL?
-* SetStreams via auth-guarded POST (rather than socket connection)
+* Proxy Key authentication - generate a short-lived (10 seconds?) key from the proxyKey endpoint, and require it as a query param on the stream endpoint.
 * Logging
 * Finish TODO comments throughout the code
 * Refactor as necessary
+* Investigate audio stream buffering
+* Middlewares
+* URL Validation on stream endpoint
+* Consistent API responses
 * Configure linting via `standard`
+* Swagger
+* Code coverage badge
 * Write unit tests
-* Code coverage badge